-- Demonstrates an awareness of alternative and renewable energy technologies, including geothermal energy, solar energy, wind energy, water energy and biofuel - 3.
-Environmental Laws and Regulations: Complying with relevant local, state, and federal environmental laws and regulations that impact the energy industry - Discusses environmental laws and regulations that impact the energy industry (local, state and federal) and explains the importance of proper documentation to ensure compliance - Demonstrates professional responsibility for maintaining all policies and standards for health, safety and the environment - Complies with all relevant environmental laws issued by federal agencies, including EPA - Follows energy standards produced by industry organizations, such as ANSI, API, NACE and NFPA - Identifies appropriate jurisdiction for local, state and federal regulatory agencies as they pertain to the energy industry - Maintains current knowledge of regulatory procedures governing operations - 4.
-Quality Control/Continuous Improvement: Demonstrating the ability to design, analyze and effectively use systems, components and methods with a framework of quality and continuous improvement - Conducts tests and inspections of products, services or processes to evaluate quality or performance - Incorporates new information into both current and future problem solving and decision making - Monitors/assesses performance of self, other individuals or organizations to make improvements or take corrective action - Determines how a system should work and how changes in conditions, operations and the environment will affect outcomes - Uses logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems
+- Maintains appropriate certification and is knowledgeable in first aid or first response procedures - 2.
+Industry Principles and Concepts: Knowing the basic and emerging principles and concepts that impact the energy industry, including: energy production, energy transmission and alternative energy technologies - Understand the flow of energy from generation through distribution to the customer - Is able to explain the role of regulators and unions in the industry - Identifies the role and function of generation, transmission and distribution organizations - 3.
+Environmental Laws and Regulations: Complying with relevant local, state, and federal environmental laws and regulations that impact the energy industry - Understand environmental laws and regulations that impact the energy industry (local, state and federal) and explains the importance of proper documentation to ensure compliance - Demonstrates professional responsibility for maintaining all policies and standards for health, safety and the environment - Complies with all relevant environmental laws and follows energy standards. - Maintains current knowledge of regulatory procedures governing operations

-5. Troubleshooting: Diagnosing and correcting abnormalities and malfunctions in equipment and production processes

-- Monitors equipment to ensure maintenance schedules are adhered to - Demonstrates knowledge of normal equipment operation (how the individual pieces of equipment relate to each other) in order to spot potential equipment problems before they occur - Determines causes of operating errors, decides what to do about them and knows when to notify more senior personnel
+- 4. Quality Control/Continuous Improvement: Demonstrating the ability to design, analyze and effectively use systems, components and methods with a framework of quality and continuous improvement - Conducts tests and inspections of products, services or processes to evaluate quality or performance - Incorporates new information into both current and future problem solving and decision making - Monitors/assesses performance of self, other individuals or organizations to make improvements or take corrective action - Understands how a system should work and how changes in conditions, operations and the environment will affect outcomes - Uses logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems - 5.
+Troubleshooting: Diagnosing and correcting abnormalities and malfunctions in equipment and production processes - Monitors equipment to ensure maintenance schedules are adhered to - Demonstrates knowledge of normal equipment operation (how the individual pieces of equipment relate to each other) in order to spot potential equipment problems before they occur - Determines causes of operating errors, decides what to do about them and knows when to notify more senior personnel